Halo Burger: Halo Country subsidiary

 In January 2017, Halo Burger signed Andre Drummond as its first spokesperson and brand ambassador, which arose out of his interest in Flint arising out of the water crisis and Piston owner's Flint Now response effort.
 In February 2017, Drummond will design his own burger, the Dre Burger, to join the menu in the second quarter and participate in community outreach of the company.
 The Dre Burger debut on April 16, 2017, with a benefit official launch event on Saturday, May 6, 2017.

 Thrillist named Halo Burger one of the 10 most underrated burger chains in February 2017 calling out The Beefy Double cheeseburger as the chain's best burger and its signatures burger as the Olive Burger and the "drink of choice", the Boston Cooler.
 Originating under the Thomas ownership, the chain revived a coffee pricing promotion starting on January 3, 2018.
 A regular-sized (14 ounces) coffee is price at the high temperature of the day but not less than 10 cents and during the work week.

 By March 18, 2018, the Saginaw Street Downtown Flint location started serving breakfast again, which was stopped about a decade back.
 The chain has plans to roll out breakfast to other locations throughout the year.

+Construction on Saginaw Street led to the temporary closure of their Downtown Flint location.

+Halo Burger Holdings LLC

+In December 2024, Detroit area restaurant owner Achille DiNello acquired Halo Burger which, after renovations, reopened the Saginaw Street location in April 2026.
+That location in the future may add offerings from Cops & Doughnuts which started a joint venture with Halo Burger in 2025.
+The new management named the company Halo Burger Holdings LLC.